-If you use Gboard, you can enable clipboard from the Gboard settings.
+If you use Gboard, you can enable the clipboard from the Gboard settings.

 Once enabled, Gboard will start tracking everything you copy.
 On the clipboard of Gboard, you will see snippets of your copied items.
 Tap on your desired snippet to instantly paste it into the current text field.

-A cool feature called Gboard smart suggestion suggests your recent copied texts in the top bar.
+A cool feature called Gboard smart suggestion suggests your recently copied text in the top bar.
 This helps you to paste your copied texts without long-pressing or entering the clipboard manager.
 This is why I like to use Gboard.